matn7/CS-Notes/src/main/java/postgresql/README.md

 **One-to-Many / Many-to-One Relationships**

 - Boat (A boat **has many** crew members, A crew member **has one** boat):
-  - Crew member
+  - Crew member.
 - School (A school **has many** students, A student **has one** school):
-  - Student
+  - Student.
 - Company (A company **has many** employee, An employee **has one** company):
-  - Employee
+  - Employee.

-## One-to-One and Many-to-Many Relationships
+## One-to-One and Many-to-Many Relationships.

 - **One-to-One Relationships**:
-  - Boats - Captains
+  - Boats - Captains.
-  - Company - CEO
+  - Company - CEO.
-  - Capitol - Country
+  - Capitol - Country.
-  - Student - Desk
+  - Student - Desk.
-  - Person - Driver's License
+  - Person - Driver's License.
-- **Many-to-Many Relationships**
+- **Many-to-Many Relationships**:
-  - Students - Classes
+  - Students - Classes.
-  - Tasks - Engineers
+  - Tasks - Engineers.
-  - Players - Football Matches
+  - Players - Football Matches.
-  - Movies - Actors/Actress
+  - Movies - Actors/Actress.
-  - Conference Calls - Employees
+  - Conference Calls - Employees.

-### Primary Keys and Foreign Keys
+### Primary Keys and Foreign Keys.

 - **Primary Key**: Uniquely identifies record in table.
 - **Foreign Key**: Identifies a record (usually in another table) that this row is associated with.

 ![Primary and Foreign Keys](images/primary-foreign-keys.png "Primary and Foreign Keys")

-### Understanding Foreign Keys
+### Understanding Foreign Keys.

 - Comments have one photo.
   - Comments table should get a foreign key column pointing at the photo each comment belongs to.
 - Comments have one user.
   - Comments table should get foreign key column pointing at the user each comment belongs to.

-**The 'many' side of the relationship gets the foreign key column**
+**The 'many' side of the relationship gets the foreign key column.**

 ![Foreign Keys](images/foreign-key.png "Foreign Keys")

-**Primary Keys**
+**Primary Keys.**

 - Each row in every table has one primary key.
 - No other row in the same table can have the same value.